-Telecommuters are a relatively large percentage of the workforce: 11.17% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Erie telecommute to their jobs.
+Overall, about 23.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Erie is a somewhat ethnically-diverse town.
 The people who call Erie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erie residents report their race to be White, followed by Asian.
-Important ancestries of people in Erie include English, Irish, Italian, and Polish.
+Important ancestries of people in Erie include German, English, Irish, Italian, and European.

 The most common language spoken in Erie is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Other Asian languages.